 Early History of Rome starting with the foundation of the city by the abandoned twins Romulo & Remo who were according to legend raised by a wolf.
 Romulo became the first great leader of Rome and sought alliances with neigboring tribes to guarantee a prosperous future for the city of Rome and a history that helped it realize its nickname of the Eternal city.

-The early history of Rome and its creation are linked to a large number of myths.
+As read in most of the travel guides of the ancient Rome, the early history of Rome and its creation are linked to a large number of myths.
 Amongst Roman ancestors are Enea, who escaped from Troy in flames with his father Anchise and his son Ascanio, they arrived on the coast of Lazio where he later married the daughter of the king.

 A descendent of the hero of Troy, is Numitore, king of Alba Longa, and his daughter Rea Silvia who married Marte, king of war and gave birth to twins Romulo and Remo.

 Numitore had a very evil and envious brother called Amulio who wanted to rule and for this reason he imprisoned his brother forcing Rea Silvia to become a priestess.
 Amulio seized power and ordered that the twins be killed but the servant ordered to do so couldn't commit the cruel act, instead he put them in a wicker basket and abandoned them on the river Tiber.